jzzhen/jzzhen.github.io/resume/cpp.md

 ### [The Stars Group](https://www.starsgroup.com/), Toronto, Canada
 _**Technical Lead, Platform since May 2021 – Present**_
-* Delivered server side end to end solutions from requirements through to production.
+* Designed server side zoning solution for wallet separation and led the development.
-* Implemented assigned architectural and platform tasks for projects pertaining Server Architecture and the wider shared technology roadmap
+* Improved server framework in terms of wallet separation, metrics performance reporting and config automation.
-* Carried out R&D work to produce POCs needed to assist decision making on the adoption of new technologies and frameworks.
+* Carried out Research of Apache ZooKeeper adoption and of sharing C++ infrastructure with Java by embedding JVM in C++.

 _**Team Lead, Platform Development - February 2020 to May 2021**_
 * Led a team of 5 developers, performed solution design, code review and team member training.